Namr/Connected/README.md

 * MRI scale is disproportionate to the 3D render
 * Controls are framerate dependent
 * Mismatching node and edge files results in a crash

+## Supported File Formats
+* Node position and name data should be in a plaintext format whose filenames end with .node
+* each node should be declared in the format seen below, and each of these node declarations should be on new lines
+* > -38.65	-5.68	50.94	4	4.96	PreCG.L
+* Connection data should be in plaintext .edge files, and the connections strength should be between 0 and 1
+* The edge files should have one number per line (and be nodeSize * nodeSize in length where nodeSize is the number of nodes in your .node file)
+* Edge files can also be in the format where each line has nodeSize many data points, and the file has nodeSize number of lines
+* graph signal data should be in a plaintext file, with one number per line, and it should have nodeSize number of lines

 ## Usage Guide
 The program will start in multiview mode showing the **Primary Brain**.
 The top, side, and front views can be switched to their